Pros Talk Productivity + What it Means in the Design WorldNov 30, 2023

 S: I really do feel like customer satisfaction is of the utmost importance, but customer expectations change with every single job.
 It's very much case by case.
 Whereas your boss’ expectations remain the same every single day.
 They need you to be designing quickly and efficiently to very specific briefs, which helps because there's not so much room for error misinterpretation.

 L: Every designer would love to be able to spend a whole day on each design, but it's just not really feasible if you want to make a living, unfortunately!
-As designers, we're really selling our time and our expertise, and part of this is knowing how to use your tools (like Adobe Photoshop) in a way that will innovatively enhance your speed.
+As designers, we're really selling our time and our expertise, and part of this is knowing how to use your tools (like Photoshop) in a way that will innovatively enhance your speed.
 Although the term ‘shortcut’ makes it sound like you're doing less - you're not really.
 You're just working more efficiently.

 S: I think designing at your own pace would be ideal if you're starting off.
 You definitely have to work at your own pace to learn things.
 But you've got to make sure that the time you're putting in is worth the outcome.